-In the third post of our blog post series, ENGINE’s Brian Reuter and Linda Shea addressed “Gauging Customer Appeal and Acceptance,” based on a webinar that ENGINE Insights recently hosted, “Achieving Sustainable Growth Through Adjacent Markets.”
+In the third post of our blog post series, Big Village’s Brian Reuter and Linda Shea addressed “Gauging Customer Appeal and Acceptance,” based on a webinar that Big Village Insights recently hosted, “Achieving Sustainable Growth Through Adjacent Markets.”

 In our fourth post in this series, Brian & Linda will take you through the fourth part of this webinar, “Relatedness to Your Core.”

 So let’s talk about leveraging your core competencies.
 The importance of this aspect it comes into, do you have expertise to leverage into the new opportunity.
 So there’s different ways that you can uncover whether you have expertise or a core competency that you can leverage in a market that you’re looking at.
 That becomes really important because if you don’t have enough expertise that you can bring to bear, then it becomes a lot more risky to make that move.
 In fact, the less expertise, the less competencies that you can bring, the less of an adjacency move, it really is and the more of a new venture it is.